360pinmi/omniauth-eleme-oauth2/README.md

 Omniauth-eleme-oauth2
 ======================

-Wechat OAuth2 Strategy for OmniAuth 1.0.
+Eleme OAuth2 Strategy for OmniAuth 1.0.

 You need to get a eleme API key at: https://open.shop.ele.me/

-Wechat oauth2 specification can be found at: https://open.shop.ele.me/openapi/documents/oauth
+Eleme oauth2 specification can be found at: https://open.shop.ele.me/openapi/documents/oauth

 ## Installation